jezcope/idcc17-library-carpentry/paper.md

   opens up many new possibilities.

 OpenRefine
-: Originally developed at Google before being open-sourced, OpenRefine is a powerful yet user-friendly data-cleaning tool.
+: OpenRefine is a powerful yet user-friendly data-cleaning tool.
   Features such as regular expressions and text clustering allow for flexible restructuring and error correction across hundreds of thousands of entries in minutes or even seconds.